slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The truth is rarely pure and never simple."
 -- Oscar Wilde*

-> *"There are 3 truths: my truth, your truth, and the truth."
+> *"There are 3 truths: my truth, your truth, and the truth." (...)
+"Who’s talking the truth doesn’t need a lot of words." (...)
+"A lie has many variations, the truth none." (...)
+"Tell the truth and run."
 -- Unknown*

 Truth does not mind to be questioned.
 A lie does not like being challenged.